chocolatey-community/chocolatey-packages/automatic/firefox/Readme.firefox.md

 ## Package Parameters

 - `/l:LOCALE` - Install given Firefox locale.
 See the [official page](https://releases.mozilla.org/pub/firefox/releases/latest/README.txt) for a complete list of available locales.
+Note that by providing this parameter the package will not check mozilla.org for a locale.

 Command-line options for installer configuration.
 See the [official page](https://firefox-source-docs.mozilla.org/browser/installer/windows/installer/FullConfig.html) for details and defaults.
 - `/InstallDir:PATH`